Moses Montefiore: Philanthropy in Ottoman Palestine

 Montefiore donated large sums of money to promote industry, education, and health amongst the Jewish community in Palestine.
 The project, bearing the hallmarks of nineteenth-century artisanal revival, aimed to promote productive enterprise in the Yishuv.
 The builders were brought over from England.
 These activities were part of a broader program to enable the Old Yishuv to become self-supporting in anticipation of the establishment of a Jewish homeland.

 Montefiore built the Montefiore Windmill in an area that later developed as the Yemin Moshe neighbourhood, to provide cheap flour to poor Jews.
 He also established a printing press and textile factory, and helped to finance several Bilu agricultural colonies.
-The Jews of Old Yishuv referred to their patron as "ha-Sar Montefiore" ('The Prince' or simply 'Prince' Montefiore), a title perpetuated in Hebrew literature and song.
+The Jews of Old Yishuv referred to their patron as "ha-Sar Montefiore" ('The Minister' or simply 'Minister' Montefiore), a title perpetuated in Hebrew literature and song.

 Montefiore commissioned several censuses of the Yishuv, or Jewish community in Palestine: these were conducted in 1839, 1849, 1855, 1866 and 1875, and provided much data about the people.
 The censuses attempted to list every Jew individually, together with some biographical and social information (such as their family structure, place of origin, and degree of poverty).